mhaskar/Octopus/README.md

 Octopus >>
 ```

-`listen_https` command takes the following arguments to start:
+The `listen_https` command takes the following arguments to start:

   - BindIP   : which is the IP address that will be used by the listener
   - BindPort : which is the port you want to listen on